 Clare of Assisi House, located in Reading, PA, provides transitional residential living in Berks County to non-violent women with a history of domestic violence, substance abuse, and/or prostitution upon their release from prison.
 Founder and Executive Director, Robin Ball, was concerned by the prison recidivism rate – a revolving door of incarceration and relapse.
-Robin recognized women had nowhere to go upon their release or had to return to the environment that sent them to prison in the first place.
-Clare House was established to give women solutions to the challenging obstacles of rebuilding their lives.
+Robin recognized women had nowhere safe to go upon their release or had to return to the environment that sent them to prison in the first place.
+Clare House was established to give women solutions to and help with the challenging obstacles of rebuilding their lives.

 Board of Directors